teuton-software/teuton/docs/learn/26-expect_sequence.md

 end
 ```

-> NOTE: expect_sequence can be useful for evaluating iptables firewall configurations where permission assignment order is relevant.
+> NOTE: `expect_sequence` can be useful for evaluating iptables firewall configurations where permission assignment order is relevant.

-## Evaluating different sequences
+## Usage

-* **Simple sequence**.
+### Simple sequence

 Validate sequences where the elements are in order.
 Use `find` statement to find each element of the sequence.

 ```ruby
 # Examples: [A,B,C], [A,s,B,s,C], [x,A,B,s,C,x], etc.